alanmitchell/bmon/docs/source/calculated-fields.rst

 .. image:: /_static/oko_value_func.png

-Here are the two critical parameters that should be provided for the function, shown here with example values:
+There are the two critical parameters that should be provided for the function, shown here with example values:

 ::